OleAd/GeneralizedSpotifyAnalyser/README.md

  NOTE: make sure that any other columns are treated correctly in pandas.

- Use spotifyConstants to fill in your API keys.
+ Use spotifyConstants_template to fill in your API keys, then rename to spotifyConstants.py